A dependent multiplier bootstrap for the sequential empirical copula process under strong mixing: Practical issues

 \subsubsection{The moving average approach}

-Let $\kappa$ be some positive bounded real function symmetric around zero such that $\kappa(x) > 0$ for all $|x| < 1$.
-Let $b_n$ be a sequence of integers such that $b_n \to \infty$, $b_n = o(n)$ and $b_n \geq 1$ for all $n \in \N$.
-Let $Z_1,\dots,Z_{n+2b_n-2}$ be i.i.d.\ random variables independent of the available sample $\vec X_1,\dots,\vec X_n$ such that $\Ex(Z_1)=0$, $\Ex(Z_1^2) = 1$ and $\Ex(|Z_1|^\nu) < \infty$ for all $\nu \geq 1$.
-Then, let $\ell_n=2b_n-1$ and, for any $j \in \{1,\dots,\ell_n\}$, let $w_{j,n} = \kappa\{(j-b_n)/b_n\}$ and $\tilde w_{j,n} = w_{j,n} ( \sum_{j'=1}^{\ell_n} w_{j',n}^2 )^{-1/2}$.
-Finally, for all $i \in \{1,\dots,n\}$, let
+Let $\kappa$ be some positive bounded real function symmetric around zero such that $\kappa(x) > 0$ for all $\llvert x\rrvert < 1$.
+Let $b_n$ be a sequence of integers such that $b_n \to\infty$, $b_n = \mathrm{o}(n)$ and $b_n \geq1$ for all $n \in\N$.
+Let $Z_1,\ldots,Z_{n+2b_n-2}$ be i.i.d. random variables independent of the available sample $\mathbf X_1,\ldots,\mathbf X_n$ such that $\Ex(Z_1)=0$, $\Ex(Z_1^2) = 1$ and $\Ex (\llvert Z_1\rrvert ^\nu) < \infty$ for all $\nu\geq1$.
+Then, let $\ell _n=2b_n-1$ and, for any $j \in\{1,\ldots,\ell_n\}$, let $w_{j,n} = \kappa\{(j-b_n)/b_n\}$ and $\tilde w_{j,n} = w_{j,n} ( \sum_{j'=1}^{\ell_n} w_{j',n}^2 )^{-1/2}$.
+Finally, for all $i \in\{ 1,\ldots,n\}$, let

-Clearly, $\xi_{1,n},\dots,\xi_{n,n}$ are identically distributed with $\Ex(\xi_{1,n}) = 0$, $\Ex(\xi_{1,n}^2) = 1$ and it can be verified that $\sup_{n \geq 1} \Ex(|\xi_{1,n}|^\nu) < \infty$ for all $\nu \geq 1$.
-Furthermore, $\xi_{1,n},\dots,\xi_{n,n}$ are $(\ell_n-1)$-dependent and, for any $i \in \{1,\dots,n\}$ and $r \in \{0,\dots,(\ell_n-1) \wedge n\}$,
+Clearly, $\xi_{1,n},\ldots,\xi_{n,n}$ are identically distributed with $\Ex(\xi_{1,n}) = 0$, $\Ex(\xi_{1,n}^2) = 1$ and it can be verified that $\sup_{n \geq1} \Ex(\llvert \xi_{1,n}\rrvert ^\nu) < \infty$ for all $\nu\geq1$.
+Furthermore, $\xi_{1,n},\ldots,\xi_{n,n}$ are $(\ell_n-1)$-dependent and, for any $i \in\{1,\ldots,n\}$ and $r \in\{0,\ldots,(\ell_n-1) \wedge n\}$,

 For practical reasons, only a sequence of size $n$ has been generated.
-From the previous developments, we immediately have that the infinite size version of $\xi_{1,n},\dots,\xi_{n,n}$ satisfies~Assumption~(M\ref{item:moments}) and Assumption~(M\ref{item:ln}) (as $(\ell_n-1)$-dependence clearly implies $\ell_n$-dependence).
-Let us now verify that it satisfies Assumption~(M\ref{item:varphi}) asymptotically.
+From the previous developments, we immediately have that the infinite size version of $\xi_{1,n},\ldots,\xi_{n,n}$ satisfies assumptions~\textup{(M1)}~and~\textup{(M2)} (as $(\ell_n-1)$-dependence clearly implies $\ell _n$-dependence).
+Let us now verify that it satisfies assumption~\textup{(M3)} asymptotically.

-Assume additionally that $\kappa(x) = 0$ for all $|x| > 1$, and, for any $f,g:\Z \to \R$, let $f * g$ denote the discrete convolution of $f$ and $g$, that is, $f * g(r) = \sum_{j=-\infty}^\infty f(j) g(r-j)$, $r \in \Z$.
-Then, let $\kappa_{b_n}(j) = \kappa(j/b_n)$, $j \in \Z$, and notice that the previous covariance can be written as
+Assume additionally that $\kappa(x) = 0$ for all $\llvert x\rrvert > 1$, and, for any $f,g\dvtx \Z\to\R$, let $f * g$ denote the discrete convolution of $f$ and $g$, that is, $f * g(r) = \sum_{j=-\infty}^\infty f(j) g(r-j)$, $r \in\Z$.
+Then, let $\kappa_{b_n}(j) = \kappa(j/b_n)$, $j \in\Z$, and notice that the previous covariance can be written as

-for all $i \in \{1,\dots,n\}$ and $r \in \{0,\dots,n-i\}$, where the $o(1)$ term comes from the fact that $\kappa(1)$ is not necessarily equal to 0.
+for all $i \in\{1,\ldots,n\}$ and $r \in\{0,\ldots,n-i\}$, where the $\mathrm{o}(1)$ term comes from the fact that $\kappa(1)$ is not necessarily equal to 0.